-The CLOSER Discovery team will attend and present at this year's IASSIST conference (30 May - 2 June).
+The CLOSER Discovery team presented at this year's IASSIST conference (30 May - 2 June).

 About the conference

-The theme of this year’s IASSIST conference is ‘Diversity in research: social justice from data’.
+The theme of this year’s IASSIST conference was ‘Diversity in research: social justice from data’.

-Registration for the conference will open shortly.
-For more information about the conference programme, venue and accommodation, please visit the IASSIST 2023 website.
+For more information about the conference, please visit the IASSIST 2023 website.

 - Jonathan Bohan, Cornell University, USA